HVAC Training Options

 Licensing and certification requirements for HVAC technicians depend on where they live, the specific types of systems they work with, and whether they intend to be their own boss.

 Many, but not all, states have licensing requirements for HVAC technicians.
 (In some cases, licensing is required at the local rather than state level.)
 Becoming licensed often requires passing an exam.
-Plus, some states require you to have completed the equivalent of an apprenticeship program or two to five years of on-the-job experience before you can apply for a license to legally work on your own.
-You can use CareerOneStop's license finder to research the requirements in your area.
+Plus, some states require you to have completed the equivalent of an apprenticeship program or two to five years of on-the-job experience before applying for a license to legally work on your own.

 Additionally, most states require you to get a special license if you're aiming to work as an HVAC contractor.